iloaiza/TBFrags/README.txt

     -HDF5 (for saving)
     -Plots, PyPlot (for plottling)
     -Suppressor (for suppressing unnecessary warnings)
+    -SparseArrays, Arpack and ExpmV: for efficient calculation and storage of wavefunctions and operators, only used for openfermion based vqe routiine (shift_grads.jl)
 python:
     -openfermion, pyscf, openfermionpyscf

 ######## INSTALLATION
-Requires installing julia packages (can be done by accessing the julia package manager in a julia session with ']', then writing: 'add Optim, PyCall, Einsum, HDF5, SharedArrays, Plots, PyPlot, Suppressor').
+Requires installing julia packages (can be done by accessing the julia package manager in a julia session with ']', then writing: 'add Optim, PyCall, Einsum, HDF5, SharedArrays, Plots, PyPlot, Suppressor, SparseArrays, Arpack, ExpmV').
 Can also be installed by running the "install.sh" script on a terminal.
 Also requires a python executable with installed packages:
 'pip install pyscf openfermion openfermionpyscf'